patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the application to validate that the home page successfully render.
+👉 Start the application to validate that the home page successfully renders.

-That's great progress but the home page is a local page of the host application, there's nothing fancy here!
+That's great progress but the home page is a local page of the host application; there's nothing fancy there!
 To render federated routes, there are a few other additions to make.

-👉 First, retrieve the module routes with the `useRoutes()` hook and add those routes to the router.
+👉 First, retrieve the module routes with the `useRoutes()` hook and add those routes to the router:

 ```tsx
 // host - App.tsx